wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### substituted

-8.&emsp;Have you really considered how many opportunities you have had to gladden yourself, and how many opportunities to gladden yourself you have refused?
+8. Have you really considered how many opportunities you have had to gladden yourself, and how many opportunities to gladden yourself you have refused?
 <sup>2</sup>There is no limit to the power of a Son of God, but a Son of God can limit the expression of a-Son-of-God’s power as much as a Son of God chooses.
 <sup>3</sup>Your mind and my mind can unite in shining your ego away, releasing the strength of God into everything you think and do.
 <sup>4</sup>Do not settle for anything less than the strength of God, and refuse to accept anything but the strength of God as your goal.